-Andrew Case is the Director of Research at Volexity LLC, and a member of the Board of Directors for the Volatility Foundation.
-Prior to joining Volexity, he held positions as a senior incident response handler and malware analyst at Terremark Worldwide and Verizon Enterprise Solutions, where he frequently led large-scale investigations.
-Andrew’s previous experience also includes penetration tests, source code audits, and binary analysis.
-Andrew is the co-developer of Registry Decoder, a National Institute of Justice funded forensics application, as well as a core developer on the Volatility memory analysis framework.
-Andrew is also a co-author of the award winning book “The Art of Memory Forensics: Detecting Malware and Threats in Windows, Linux, and Mac Memory”.
-He has delivered private and public trainings in the fields of digital forensics and incident response to organizations around the world.
-Andrew’s primary research focus is physical memory analysis and he has published a number of peer-reviewed papers in the field.
-He has presented his research at conferences including Black Hat, RSA, SecTor, SOURCE, BSides, OMFW, GFirst, and DFRWS.
+Andrew Case is a senior incident response handler and malware analyst.
+He has conducted numerous large-scale investigations that span enterprises and industries.
+Andrew’s previous experience includes penetration tests, source code audits, and binary analysis.
+Andrew is the co-developer of Registry Decoder, a National Institute of Justice funded forensics application, as well as a developer on the Volatility memory analysis framework.
+He is a co-author of the highly popular and technical forensics analysis book “The Art of Memory Forensics: Detecting Malware and Threats in Windows, Linux, and Mac Memory”.
+He has delivered trainings in the fields of digital forensics and incident response to a number of private and public organizations as well as at industry conferences.
+Andrew’s primary research focus is physical memory analysis, and he has published a number of peer-reviewed papers in the field.
+He has presented his research at conferences including Black Hat, RSA, SOURCE, BSides, OMFW, GFirst, and DFRWS.